scsm-ua/kirtan-guide-en/songs/mayura-mukuta-pitambara-dhari.md

     mayura-mukuṭa pītāmbara-dhārī muralīdhara govardhana-dhārī

-Oh Krishna holder of the flute, Muralī and lifter of Go- vardhan Hill!
+Oh Krishna holder of the flute, Muralī and lifter of Govardhan Hill!
 Oh Krishna who wears a crown adorned with a peacock feather dressed in golden coloured clothes.

 #### 2